EDABK-C-C-Training-K67/week2-cfundamental-themostbasicdefinition-spm1102/revision.md

 # Task 2: Practice `printf`

 ## 2.1.
-Write a program that outputs the values of the following variables to the console in seperated lines:
+Write a program that outputs the values of the following variables to the console in seperated lines.
+Only use `scanf` and `printf`.
+No string processing allowed.

 ```c
 int a = 4;